kwebio/kweb-core/README.md

-# Kweb - A Server-Driven Remote Interface to the Web Browser's DOM
+# Kweb - A server-driven remote interface to the web browser's DOM

 <div align="center">
   <!-- Github Actions -->